infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 }
 ```

-### Magic Variable
+### Attribute value replacement

-Magic variable is used to return the attribute value where you want it in the css variables.
+Attribute value replacement variable is used to return the attribute value where you want it in the css variables.
 To use it just put `%value%` in you css variables.

 **Manifest:**
 ```json